F-G-M/F.G.M/README.md

 MainSite
 Github How to:

-navigate into folder from command line and type: git init to copy the folder from online do : git clone (https://githuburl) if u add new files to the folder do : git add . when ur done making changes do : git commit .
+navigate into folder from command line and type: git init \n to copy the folder from online do : git clone (https://githuburl) if u add new files to the folder do : git add . when ur done making changes do : git commit .